ibexa/documentation-developer/docs/api/extending_the_rest_api.md

 ## Input parser

-If you need to provide your controller with parameters, either in JSON or XML, the parameter struct requires an input parser so that the payload can be converted to an actual `ValueObject`.
+To provide your controller with parameters, either in JSON or XML format, the parameter struct requires an input parser so that the payload can be converted to an actual `ValueObject`.

-Each payload is dispatched to its input parser based on the request's Content-Type header.
-For example, a request with a Content-Type of `application/vnd.ez.api.ContentCreate` will be parsed by `EzSystems\EzPlatformRest\Server\Input\Parser`.
-This parser will build and return a `ContentCreateStruct` that can then be used to create content with the Public API.
+Each payload is dispatched to its input parser based on the request's `Content-Type` header.
+For example, a request with a `Content-Type` of `application/vnd.ez.api.ContentCreate` is parsed by `EzSystems\EzPlatformRest\Server\Input\Parser`.
+This parser builds and returns `ContentCreateStruct` that can then be used to create content with the Public API.

-Those input parsers are provided with a pre-parsed version of the input payload, as an associative array, and don't have to care about the actual format (XML or JSON).
+Input parsers are provided with a pre-parsed version of the input payload, as an associative array.

-Let's see what it would look like with a Content-Type of `application/vnd.my.Greetings`, that would send this as XML:

-**application/vnd.my.Greetings+xml**
+Parsers are format-insensitive (whether it is XML or JSON).

+The following paragraphs discuss processing a `Content-Type` of `application/vnd.my.Greetings` that sends the following XML:

 ``` xml
 <?xml version="1.0" encoding="utf-8"?>